xebialabs-community/xld-tibcobw-plugin/README.md

 * a Tibco Ear to a Tibco domain and its XML configuration
 * a queue, a topic and an EMS Script on a EMS Server

+Warning: Tibco BW domains running on Windows Machines are not well supported (so far)

 # What's new in version 1.2.0 #

 * Fix bugs regarding libs deploy